Paul-J-Company/Systems-Design/README.md

   - CePH, BigTable, DynamoDB, etc.
   - Snapshots, Replication, Backups, Data Migration
 + What Data Tools do you use?
+  - DataDog, Splunk, Greylog, etc.
 + What is your Compute Design?
   - Where are your High-level Compute Design Diagrams?
   - AWS EC2 VMs, OnPrem Servers/VMs, etc.
++ Open Source Software or Enterprise Software?
++ Bare Metal, VMs, Containers?
++ Monolithic, Microservices, Serverless?
++ Request-Response (Synchronous) or Event-driven (Asynchronous)?
++ Multitenant or Single Tenant?
++ What Programming Languages do you use?
+  - Python, Go, C, C++, Java, etc.
++ What Programming Tools do you use?
+  - IDEs, Git, Programming Style Guides, etc.
++ What is your SDLC, CI/CD, Deployment strategy
+  - CircleCD, ArgoCD, Jenkins
+  - Rolling, Canary, Blue-Green
++ What Infrastructure Provisioning Tools do you use?
+  - Terraform, Ansible, Nomad, Kubernetes?
++ How do you Failover your workload?
++ What Security Policies do you implement?
+  - What Security Tools do you use to implement those Security Policies?
++ What Observability Best practices do you use?
+  - What Observability Tools do you use?
++ What Telemetry/Metrics to you gather?
+  - What Analytics Tools do you use?
++ How do you Monitor your System/Workload?
+  - What Monitoring Tools do you use?
++ How do you Process your Logs?
+  - What Logging Tools do you use?
++ What, When, How and Why do you Test?
+  - What Testing Tools do you use?
 + ***and many many more things to consider.
 I told you it was complicated***